-Claremont Football Club, initially called the Claremont-Cottesloe Football Club, was officially formed in 1921 when the club was accepted into the Western Australian Football League.
-Within its first ten years Claremont introduced Malye Haywood, the first Aboriginal to play League Football in Western Australia and George Moloney, a well known player who became team captain in 1936.
+Claremont Football Club, initially called the Claremont-Cottesloe Football Club, was officially formed in 1921 when the club was accepted into the Western Australian Football League, Within its first ten years Claremont introduced Malve Haywood, the first Aboriginal to play League Football in Western Australia and George Moloney, a well known player who became team captain in 1936.
 Under his captaincy the team was runner up in 1936 and 1937 and won the premiership in 1938, 1939 and 1940.
 These years are remembered as the clubs 'golden' years.

 The social importance of the football club to the community became evident during the 1930's depression and the hard times of the 1940's.
 Claremont businesses rallied to help the club and its players.
 The Claremont Hotel provided free board for members who could not find work and Drabbles Hardware provided employment to many players right through this period.

-Arthur Macrides, a local greengrocer, supplied oranges for the three quarter time breaks and lack Manolikas often gave the players fish and chips in the tin shed built by the community to replace the clubhouse that burnt down in 1944.

-Gerald Neesham, the coach at the time, is credited with reviving Claremont into another golden era in the later 1980's and early 1990's.
-Prominent players were Dale Kickett, John Dimmer, John Hutton, Jason Norrish, Andrew McGovern and Scott Chisholm.
+Arthur Macrides, a local greengrocer, supplied oranges for the three quarter time breaks and Jack Manolikas often gave the players fish and chips in the tin shed built by the community to replace the clubhouse that burnt with reviving Claremont into another golden era in the later 1980's and early 1990's Prominent players were Dale Kickett, John Dimmer, John Hutton, Jason Norrish, Andrew McGovern and Scott Chisholm,